BillClinton/Appunto-Auth/README.md

 current release 0.1.0

+The goal of Appunto-Auth is to provide the CodeIgniter developer with an authentication and user management system that takes authentication code out of an application's individual controller classes and functions.

 ## Features
  - Administrative interface using ExtJS
  - Authentication performed in a hook rather than controller code